andrew/ultimate-awesome/README.md

 - [awesome-llm-services](https://github.com/av/awesome-llm-services) - A list of self-hostable LLM services.
 - [Awesome-MLLM-Segmentation](https://github.com/mc-lan/Awesome-MLLM-Segmentation) - A curated list of publications on image and video segmentation leveraging Multimodal Large Language Models (MLLMs), highlighting state-of-the-art methods, innovative applications, and key advancements in the field.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.
 This is manually curated, pre-chatgpt.
-- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
 Very much work in progress.
 - [staticsitegenerators](https://github.com/bevry/staticsitegenerators) - A comprehensive, partially automatically generated comparison of static site generators.
 - [awesome-opendata-rus](https://github.com/infoculture/awesome-opendata-rus) - Opendata resources in Russian / Открытые данные на русском языке.
 - [awesome-self-driving-cars](https://github.com/philbort/awesome-self-driving-cars) - An awesome list of self-driving cars.
 - [awesome-normalization-techniques](https://github.com/tczhangzhi/awesome-normalization-techniques) - Papers for normalization techniques, released codes collections.
-- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-mojo](https://github.com/ego/awesome-mojo) - Awesome Mojo🔥.
 - [awesome-multimodal-time-series](https://github.com/forestsking/awesome-multimodal-time-series) - A curated list of paper, code, data, and other resources focus on multimodal time series analysis.
 - [awesome-redwood-graphql](https://github.com/redwoodjs/awesome-redwood-graphql) - A community-driven collection of Redwood related plugins, config, themes, build scripts, tutorials, podcasts, and more.